-The following Property guidance note Produced in partnership with Emma Gray of Blackadders provides comprehensive and up to date legal information covering:
+The following Property practice note Produced in partnership with Emma Gray of Blackadders and Melanie Ballantyne of Blackadders provides comprehensive and up to date legal information covering:

 A suspensive condition suspends the obligation on either party to a contract to perform that contract until such time as the suspensive condition had been purified (or waived, if that is permitted by the terms of the condition).
 See Practice Note: Suspensive conditions in missives transferring Scottish property.
 It is imperative that a suspensive condition is well-drafted.
 Careless drafting can have unintended and often undesired consequences.
 For further information, see: Suspensive conditions in missives: Stair Memorial Encyclopaedia .

 With the exception of dealing with title matters, the majority of suspensive conditions will relate to non- conveyancing matters, eg:

 This Practice Note sets out universal considerations in drafting suspensive conditions of any kind then considers specific points when drafting specific commonly used suspensive conditions.
 See the Property Standardisation Group (PSG): PSG offer to sell—Investment and the Scottish Standard Clauses for examples of suspensive conditions commonly used in commercial and residential contracts respectively.